 The most compelling advantage to leasing — its flexibility — can also present its greatest challenge.

 How does a fleet manager make sense of all the available options to properly structure a lease?
-Work closely with your leasing company, with input from your accounting department, to tailor a lease that best supports your company’s financial objectives.
+Work closely with your leasing company's input from your accounting department to tailor a lease that best supports your company’s financial objectives.